Contract for Deed

 As in any real estate transaction, there exists a measure of risk.
 The secret is to mitigate as much of the risk by performing your own due diligence, obtaining the advice and/or recommendations of professionals, and putting together a practical and prudent strategy to safeguard your initial and ongoing financial obligations relating to the Contract.
 While Forms, Classes, Seminars and Books are available on the opportunities of Contract of Sale for that matter we suggest the following:

-- Retain the services of a Realtor or Attorney who possess the skill set to negotiate and document your agreement.
+- Retain the services of a Realtor or Attorney who possesses the skill set to negotiate and document your agreement.
 Although varied from case to case, there exists a general standard of practice regarding these kinds of transactions.

 - Obtain a Preliminary Title Report (PTR) or some sort of a “lot book guarantee” which will provide and/or confirm existing and encumbrances on the property including the status of the property taxes.